Coming When Called

 - Call the dog when you know she will come (e.g. at mealtimes).
 You can also put a few treats on the floor, crouch down and cup your hands over them.
 Give your dog the cue, and when she comes all the way to you, uncover your hands to that she can eat the treats.
 Your dog is not likely to return to you if your voice sounds angry, so never yell at your dog if she does not come immediately.
 When your dog finally does return, do not punish her, as she will learn that bad things happen when she returns to you.

-- Your dog will then be less likely to come to you next time.
+- Your dog will then be less likely to come to you next time if you punish her for not coming immediately.
 During training, set your dog up for success in the house by not giving her the cue to come unless she is leashed.
 ALWAYS praise in a receptive tone of voice and smile whenever the dog approaches.

 - ALWAYS reward with praise and high value treats when beginning this training.
 Coming to you must be better than anything else to your dog.
 Once she is reliably coming, you can slowly start to phase out the treats every time, and only reward your dog's returns that are rapid and direct.
 Refrain from calling your dog to come when you are going to do something she finds uncomfortable, like clipping her nails, for example.